-Compensation policies stipulate that, if the Bank's financial statements for a previous year need to be restated due to fraud or a serious irregularity, the HR Committee can decide to adjust annual bonuses, share units, share appreciation rights or options awarded in order to align the same with the restated financial results.
+Compensation policies stipulate that, if the Bank's financial statements for a previous year need to be restated due to fraud or a serious irregularity, the HR Committee can decide to adjust annual bonuses, share units, share appreciation rights or options awarded so as to align these with the restated financial results.
 In view of the importance of the rules governing investment decisions, the clawback policy of LBS and the Bank's Capital Markets sector also calls for a clawback when the applicable internal policies and procedures are not complied with.

-There was no clawback of compensation or implicit or explicit adjustments to compensation approved by the HR Committee during the 2012 and 2011 fiscal years.
+There was no clawback of compensation or implicit or explicit adjustments to compensation approved by the HR Committee during the 2013 and 2012 fiscal years.